johncrimmins/CollabCanvas-v3/docs/overview.md

-# CollabCanvas
+# The LookBook

 ## Project Overview

-CollabCanvas is a real-time collaboration app enabling users to login, create and manipulate shapes with tools and AI, and collaborate with each other on a shared canvas in real time.
+The LookBook is a real-time collaboration app purpose-built for models, photographers, and stylists to plan photoshoots together.
+Users can create and manipulate shapes with tools and AI, collaborating in real-time on shared LookBooks.
+Each LookBook is a workspace where creative teams prepare the visual "looks" they want to achieve before getting on set to shoot.

-First build the core collaborative canvas with real-time sync for the MVP.
-Then layer on an AI agent that manipulates the canvas through natural language.

-### MVP Requirements

-To pass the MVP checkpoint, you must have:

-- [ ]  Basic canvas with pan/zoom
-- [ ]  At least one shape type (rectangle, circle, or text)
-- [ ]  Ability to create and move objects
-- [ ]  Real-time sync between 2+ users
-- [ ]  Multiplayer cursors with name labels
-- [ ]  Presence awareness (who’s online)
-- [ ]  User authentication (users have accounts/names)
-- [ ]  Deployed and publicly accessible

-The focus is on collaborative infrastructure.
-The MVP isn’t about features — it’s about proving your foundation is solid.
-A simple canvas with bulletproof multiplayer is worth more than a feature-rich canvas with broken sync.

-### Example Architecture
+### Architecture

 At minimum, you should have: